August 6, 2020

 3. Move more

-TaskHuman providers agree that it’s not the overall rigor of your exercise that is most critical—although they’re down for a good ol’ HIIT workout when you want it!
+TaskHuman coaches agree that it’s not the overall rigor of your exercise that is most critical—although they’re down for a good ol’ HIIT workout when you want it!
 Instead, it’s the cumulative minutes you move during your day and week that is essential.

 With our more sedentary jobs and lifestyles, daily movement isn’t a given for many.
 We need to make sure we’re adding it in regularly.
 Even a walk with the dog for 30 minutes is enough to reap the benefits.
 Those benefits include: blood sugar regulation, reduction of risk for some cancers, reduction of risk of falls, and even improved mental health.